 There’s not all that much to do.
 You will probably find you spend most time on customizing the charts to show your research or data in its best light.
 To get going, why don’t we spin up a new SvelteKit project from the Terminal:

 I chose the TypeScript option along with ESLint and Prettier, but no Browser testing.
 If this is your first time using TypeScript with SvelteKit, then you might want to check out the Starting out Svelte and SvelteKit tutorial which gives a little more colour on using SvelteKit with TypeScript.
 We use the Merriweather font self-hosted below, so you might also want to install that now, along with the Chart.js package (and its types):

 Probably the most important part of this project are the data!
 We will add them in a JSON file,

 then use Vite’s JSON import feature to import them onto our chart page.
 Create a new

 src/lib/data folder and in there, make a

-satisfaction.json file and past in this
+satisfaction.json file and paste in

 Chart.js uses an HTML canvas element to create the chart in.
-Typically you can just create a div
+Typically, you can just create a div

 use that approach.
 Replace the code in